JesseMcGilAllen/javaIndividualProject/Journal.md

 The second issue that arose concerned my DAOs.
 They felt extremely dirty.
 Every new DAO I create it seems that I am copying and pasting the entirety of the previous DAO.
 I talked to Paula to see if there was a way to abstract that logic and she suggested looking at abstract classes.
 It took a while but I think I am making some progress.
 If this ends up working correctly, I will be writing a lot less code in the future.

 I converted my UserDAO from the seperate interface/implementation pattern to one that uses the AbstractDAO pattern.
 I had an issue debugging findById tests.
 It ended up being a problem where I copied the implementation from the LanguageDao, which was my initial guinea pig.
 It was a facepalm moment as it took quite some time to debug.
 After setting up the LanguageDao and converting the UserDao, I am liking the new pattern so far.
 I find it much cleaner and a lot less code to have to write.

+I had quite the time porting my MySQL databases to the OpenShift.
+I tried DDL dumping the commands into PHPMyAdmin.
+That didn't work at all.
+Finally, I gave up and sshed into the OpenShift instance.
+After that I had no problems whatsoever.

+I finally was able to deploy to Openshift with Authorization working.
+It turns out I needed to add a Realm to the server.xml.
+It wasn't that simple as it required adding a Context to the Host section of the xml file.
+In addition, I had to change my war file to be a subdomain of Root.
+I was still struggling and it turns out I lacked a mysql connector jar in my tomcat server instance.
+I thought since I included it in my build.gradle I was good to go.
+After that the authorization was finally working.